Why Your Tests Pass Locally but Fail in CI (and How to Fix It for Good)

 The immediate benefit is fewer false failures.
 But the downstream effects matter more for QA teams:

 One place for results.
 When every test (functional, load, end-to-end) runs through the same orchestration layer, results land in one dashboard.
-You don't need to check GitHub Actions for unit tests, Grafana for load tests, and a shared spreadsheet for manual regression results.
+You do not need to check GitHub Actions for unit tests, Grafana for load tests, and a shared spreadsheet for manual regression results.
 FunXtion's team now has centralized reporting and logging for all natively run tests, regardless of what triggered them.

 Environment-specific test definitions.
 Instead of one test suite that runs everywhere and fails in unpredictable ways, you can define which tests run in which environment.
 FunXtion does this declaratively, following a GitOps philosophy.
 Tests are versioned alongside infrastructure, and the right tests run in the right clusters automatically.

 QA engineers focus on testing, not infrastructure.
-This is the part that doesn't show up in metrics but changes everything about the job.
+This is the part that does not show up in metrics but changes everything about the job.
 When the test platform handles execution, scheduling, and environment setup, QA engineers can spend their time writing better tests instead of debugging why their perfectly good tests fail in someone else's pipeline.
 As FunXtion's team put it, they wanted their QA engineers working on what they do best (testing) without being caught up in infrastructure or Kubernetes details.

 Real confidence in results.
 3Key's team built something worth noting: a system where anyone can write tests that are executed independently, in an ephemeral environment that gets created and destroyed automatically.
-The tests aren't tied to a specific machine, a specific developer's local setup, or a specific CI runner's quirks.
+The tests are not tied to a specific machine, a specific developer's local setup, or a specific CI runner's quirks.
 They run the same way every time, because they run in the same environment every time.

 The hard part: getting started without boiling the ocean